 More specifically, CMMS systems can help users – including maintenance technicians, managers, custodial workers, and other facility personnel – to:

 - Automate preventive, corrective and predictive maintenance processes.

 - Streamline maintenance operations.

 - Improve inventory accuracy by replacing disparate systems housing your data.

 - Maintain industry-specific regulatory compliance by automatically tracking inspections, for example, and assigning out corrective maintenance tasks.

 Accruent’s FAMIS 360 solution, is purpose-built for education institutions, CRE and public sector – and it’s easy-to-use, straightforward to implement and easy to update for professionals in these industries.

 Why You Need Both Tools for Your Organization

 Though powerful on their own, these tools are most impactful when used together.
 Each solution handles a different component of real estate and the asset lifecycle – with capital planning informing long-term strategic plans while facility management focuses more on day-to-day issues and short-term maintenance – and using them in tandem will provide a comprehensive solution set.

-By using VFA and FAMIS 360 together, you can accomplish many goals.
+By using FAMIS 360, you can accomplish many goals.